-I am a Postdoctoral Researcher at Indiana University Bloomington, in the Center for Social and BioMedical Complexity; a Fellow at IU Network Science Institute (IUNI), Indiana, United States; and a Visitor PostDoc at Instituto Gulbenkian de Ciência, Oeiras, Portugal, in the Complex Adaptive Systems and Computational Biology group; and a Collaborator of INESC-ID.
+I am a Postdoctoral Researcher at Indiana University Bloomington, in the Center for Social and BioMedical Complexity; a Fellow at IU Network Science Institute (IUNI), Indiana, United States; a Visitor PostDoc at Instituto Gulbenkian de Ciência, Oeiras, Portugal, in the Complex Adaptive Systems and Computational Biology group; and a Collaborator of INESC-ID.

 I was a junior researcher at IDSS group/INESC-ID since from 2010 to 2019 and a member of the ATP group since 2016 to 2019.
 I was also a collaborator at LASIGE from September 2018 to August 2019.